kguzek/tvmaze-wrapper-ts/README.md

-# TVMaze Wrapper (TypeScript)
+# TVmaze Wrapper (TypeScript)

-A wrapper to the [TVMaze API](https://api.tvmaze.com) written in TypeScript using Node.js.
+A wrapper to the [TVmaze API](https://api.tvmaze.com) written in TypeScript using Node.js.

 ## Why fork?